 - Creation and maintenance of “green” areas throughout cities yields numerous, varied benefits in terms of reducing GHG emissions, heating and cooling needs and improving quality of life

-- Offering energy efficiency upgrade and improvement products and services packages, eg installation of new energy efficient appliances, has the greatest impact on residential energy efficiency and use
+- Offering energy efficiency upgrade and improvement products and services packages, eg installation of new energy-efficient appliances, have the greatest impact on residential energy efficiency and use

-- Much carrot, little stick – educating, inspiring, supporting and rewarding citizens to take actions to reduce energy use, GHG emissions, resource use and waste is much more effective than punitive policies and actions when it comes to fostering broadly beneficial changes in behavior, values and attitudes.
+- Many carrots, few sticks – educating, inspiring, supporting, and rewarding citizens to take actions to reduce energy use, GHG emissions, resource use, and waste is much more effective than punitive policies and actions when it comes to fostering broadly beneficial changes in behavior, values, and attitudes.